docker/docs/content/engine/install/ubuntu.md

     $ sudo rm -rf /var/lib/containerd
     ```

-You must delete any edited configuration files manually.
+You have to delete any edited configuration files manually.

 ## Next steps